Managing your assets and debts

 If you'd like the current balance to reflect the original purchase value + interest follow the steps outlined here

-Click Save and reload Net Worth to add the asset to your Net Worth report
+- Click Save and reload Net Worth to add the asset to your Net Worth report

-Adding a liability to Net Worth
+Adding a debt to the Net Worth page

-Enter the details of the liability
+Enter the details of the debt

 Otherwise, select No

-• If you selected Yes, then click Save & continue button.
+• If you selected Yes, click on the Save & continue button.
 You will be taken to another window.
-See the Managing money owed toward an asset section of this user guide below for more detail on this

 Otherwise, select No